• Current students

 Accountancy Europe have issued a useful publication ‘War in Ukraine – what European accountants need to know’ which highlights the main points that members need to consider in relation to AML, cybersecurity, and the implications for accounting, reporting and audit.

-The European Competition Network (ECN), a network of 27 competition authorities within the European Union and the DG Competition of the European Commission recently issued a joint statement on the application of competition law in the context of the war in Ukraine.
+In March 2022,the European Competition Network (ECN), a network of 27 competition authorities within the European Union and the DG Competition of the European Commission issued a joint statement on the application of competition law in the context of the war in Ukraine.
 They noted that the different EU/EEA competition instruments have mechanisms to take into account, where appropriate and necessary, market and economic developments and that this extraordinary war situation may trigger the need for companies to address severe disruptions caused by the impact of the war and/or of sanctions in the Internal Market.
 The joint statement can be viewed on the Irish Competition and Consumer Protection Commission website.

-On 9 March 2022 the European Intellectual Property office (EUIPO) in support of Ukraine has adopted a number of measures in coordination with the EU institutions in the field of intellectual property.
+On 9 March 2022 the European Intellectual Property office (EUIPO) in support of Ukraine adopted a number of measures in coordination with the EU institutions in the field of intellectual property.
 They have halted all cooperation actions with Rospatent, the Russian Federal Service for Intellectual Property, and the Eurasian Patent Organisation (EAPO).
 They have also taken measures to provide their fullest support to Ukrainian customers and to safeguard their IP rights while this situation prevents normal communication.
 More details of their statement and position can be found on their website.

 On 30/31 May 2022,following a special meeting of the European Council ,it adopted certain conclusions concerning Ukraine .For example that the European Union will continue to provide support to Ukraine with a view to addressing humanitarian, liquidity and reconstruction needs and that it will continue to support the Ukrainian government in its urgent liquidity needs together with its G7 partners.